CurtisFenner/CarrotBot/README.md

     python main.py

 Enter a username/password for a Piazza account enrolled in your Piazza course.
+This user will read all posts and submit follow-ups to questions!

 Visit http://localhost:8080/robot.html to turn on auto-answer robot.